DevanshMalhotra17/SentinelNet/README.md

 # SentinelNet

 SentinelNet is a self-hosted network security tool.
-It monitors WiFi/LAN traffic, detects rogue access points, flags suspicious activity, and simulates controlled cyber-attacks in a home lab environment.
+It monitors WiFi/LAN traffic, detects rogue access points, and flags suspicious activity in a home lab environment.

 ## Requirements (as of now)
 - Windows 10/11